The Mondaloy File

 Senior Civilian Scientist, AFRL Materials Directorate

 Co-invented Mondaloy at Rockwell Science Centre.
-Moved to AFRL at Wright-Patterson AFB.
-By 2005, led all materials research for advanced gas turbine engines.
-Her directorate was the government side of the Mondaloy cost-sharing contracts — qualifying the alloy for military use.
-Meritorious Civilian Service Medal (2010).
-First woman to receive TMS Structural Materials Division Distinguished Service Award.
+Moved to AFRL at Wright-Patterson.
+By 2005 she led all materials research for advanced gas turbine engines.
+Her directorate was the government side of the Mondaloy cost-sharing contracts, qualifying the alloy for military use.
+Received the Meritorious Civilian Service Medal in 2010 and was the first woman to receive the TMS Structural Materials Division Distinguished Service Award.

 Commander, Air Force Research Laboratory (2011–2013)

 PhD, MIT.
-34-year Air Force career.
-Commander of AFRL at Wright-Patterson, managing $4.4 billion in S&T funding including all Mondaloy-related programs.
-Previously: Director of Space Acquisition (SecAF office), Executive Secretary of SAPOC (the committee overseeing every DoD Special Access Program), Commander of Phillips Research Site at Kirtland AFB.
-Post-retirement ties to UAP disclosure networks documented in WikiLeaks Podesta emails.
+A thirty-four-year Air Force career.
+Commanded AFRL at Wright-Patterson, managing $4.4 billion in S&T funding including every Mondaloy program.
+Previously Director of Space Acquisition in the SecAF's office, Executive Secretary of SAPOC — the committee overseeing every DoD Special Access Program — and Commander of Phillips Research Site at Kirtland AFB.
+Post-retirement ties to UAP disclosure networks appear in the WikiLeaks Podesta emails.

-Key events from the invention of Mondaloy through the current disappearance cluster, including corporate transfers and institutional milestones.
+Key events from the invention of Mondaloy through the current disappearance cluster — patents, corporate transfers, institutional milestones, and the five cases.

 Mondaloy invented at Rockwell Science Centre